Co-Regulation in the Classroom: A Teacher's Guide to Calming Together

 This is why an adult who is also dysregulated (shouting, tense, frustrated) makes the situation worse rather than better.
 Two dysregulated nervous systems escalate each other.
 Co-regulation requires at least one person in the interaction to be regulated.
 In a classroom, that person must be the adult.

 Attachment research shows that children with insecure attachment histories are the most likely to need co-regulation and the least likely to accept it readily.
-These pupils may reject your attempts to connect, push you away, or test the relationship repeatedly.
+These learners may reject your attempts to connect, push you away, or test the relationship repeatedly.
 This is not failure.
 It is the attachment system working exactly as it was programmed by early experience.
 Consistency and persistence over weeks and months are required.

 This is why Zones of Regulation frameworks are so effective as a prevention tool.
 They provide a shared language and a predictable structure for talking about emotions.
 A child who has been taught to identify when they are in the Yellow Zone (heightened, anxious, excited) has a better chance of accessing a regulation strategy before they hit the Red Zone (meltdown, fight, flight).